 Who qualifies for a homestead property tax credit?

-You may claim a property tax credit if all of the following apply:
+You may qualify for a property tax credit if all of the following apply:

-- Your total household resources are $50,000 or less (part year residents must annualize total household resources to determine if a credit reduction applies)
+- Your total household resources were $60,000 or less (part year residents must annualize total household resources to determine if a credit reduction applies)

-If 100% of your total household resources are received from the Michigan Department of Health and Human Services, you do not qualify
+- If 100% of your total household resources were received from the Michigan Department of Health and Human Services, you do not qualify

 - MI-1040CR Instructions